xebialabs-community/xlr-import-csv-template-plugin/README.md

 ## Installation requirements ##

-- Tested with XL Release 7.2.x, but should work with lower 7 versions too.
+- Tested with XL Release 7.2.x and 7.5.x, but should work with lower 7 versions too.
-- higher versions are currently unsupported due to an issue that is being resolved in 7.6 - will hopefully follow with a hotfix.

 ## Installation: ##